ESTRING- estradiol system

 Estrogens used in therapeutics are well absorbed through the skin, mucous membranes, and the gastrointestinal (GI) tract.
 The vaginal delivery of estrogens circumvents first-pass metabolism.

 In a Phase I study of 14 postmenopausal women, the insertion of ESTRING (estradiol vaginal system) rapidly increased serum estradiol (E2) levels.
 The time to attain peak serum estradiol levels (Tmax) was 0.5 to 1 hour.
 Peak serum estradiol concentrations post-initial burst declined rapidly over the next 24 hours and were virtually indistinguishable from the baseline mean (range: 5 to 22 pg/mL).
-Serum levels of estradiol and estrone (E1) over the following 12 weeks during which the ring was maintained in the vaginal vault remained relatively unchanged (see Table 1).
+Serum levels of estradiol and estrone (E1) over the following 12 weeks during which the ring was maintained in the vaginal vault remained relatively unchanged (See Table 1).

 The initial estradiol peak post-application of the second ring in the same women resulted in ~38 percent lower Cmax, apparently due to reduced systemic absorption via the treated vaginal epithelium.
 The relative systemic exposure from the initial peak of ESTRING accounted for approximately 4 percent of the total estradiol exposure over the 12-week period.